ijchen/pair/README.md

 Safe API for generic self-referential pairs of owner and dependent.

-You define how to construct a dependent type from a reference to an owning type, and [`Pair`] will carefully bundle them together in a safe and freely movable self-referential struct.
+You define how to construct a dependent type from a reference to an owning type, and `pair` will carefully bundle them together in a safe and freely movable self-referential struct.

 # DO NOT USE THIS LIBRARY